pulumi/terraform-provider-aws/website/docs/r/eks_node_group.html.markdown

 ### Ignoring Changes to Desired Size

-You can utilize the generic Terraform resource [lifecycle configuration block](/docs/configuration/resources.html#lifecycle-lifecycle-customizations) with `ignore_changes` to create an EKS Node Group with an initial size of running instances, then ignore any changes to that count caused externally (e.g. Application Autoscaling).
+You can utilize [ignoreChanges](https://www.pulumi.com/docs/intro/concepts/programming-model/#ignorechanges) create an EKS Node Group with an initial size of running instances, then ignore any changes to that count caused externally (e.g. Application Autoscaling).

 ```hcl
 resource "aws_eks_node_group" "example" {